 Application form and fees

 Complete and submit the Initial Pharmacist Application form.
-All documentation must be received by the PEI College of Pharmacists in its original form or a notarized copy.
-Original documents may be brought the PEI College of Pharmacists office to be copied by our staff and then the originals returned to the applicant.
+All documentation must be received by the PEI College of Pharmacy in its original form or a notarized copy.
+Original documents may be brought the PEI College of Pharmacy office to be copied by our staff and then the originals returned to the applicant.